-Contributions to this website are moderated, meaning they are checked to make sure they don't break our rules before they are published.
+Contributions to this website are moderated, meaning they are checked to make sure they do not break our rules before they are published.
 We employ the services of a trusted third party to help us do this.
 You will need to keep your contributions constructive, relevant and civil.
 The rules and guidelines below are to protect both you and the NHS, and our moderators will not publish contributions they deem to break the rules.

-The "Leave review" feature available on many NHS service provider profiles on the NHS website allows you to comment on the service you received, or the service you witnessed a friend or a family member receiving.
+The "Leave review" feature available on many NHS service provider profiles on the NHS website allows you to review the service you received, or the service you witnessed a friend or a family member receiving.
 This is not a formal complaint procedure and if you wish to make a complaint you should read our guide to making a complaint.

 Be civil: please ensure that your contributions are respectful of others.
 We will remove contributions that are unlawful, harassing, abusive, threatening, obscene, sexually suggestive, racist, homophobic or sexist, or that incite or promote hatred of any group or individual.

-For the NHS website to publish your comment you will need to be either logged in to your NHS website account or provide a valid email address where we can contact you.
-When you submit your comment, we will also see your IP address.
+For the NHS website to publish your review you will need to be either logged in to your NHS website account or provide a valid email address where we can contact you.
+When you submit your review, we will also see your IP address.
 These details are kept confidential and will be used by NHS staff and the moderation service provider to process your submission.
 The NHS website uses your email address to contact you:

 The NHS website will only use your details for the purposes of dealing with your enquiry, training, quality monitoring or evaluating the services we provide.
 We will not pass on your details to anyone else without your express permission except in exceptional circumstances.
 Examples of this might include anyone reporting serious self-harm or posing a threat to others, or children contacting us and sharing serious issues.